-The pseudo-code is given in Procedure 1.
-First, lengths is a vector of size |V| that holds $\log d(v)$ for each node $v \in V$ (line 1).
-Second, paths is a dynamic list that stores all current list of paths during the BFS expansion.
-Third, pathcosts stores their respective lengths.
-Last, SP is a structure list that stores the paths from a terminal to other nodes encountered in the BFS expansion (2).
-The paths are indexed by their end nodes and stored in increasing order of their lengths.
+The pseudo-code is given in Procedure 1. lengths is a vector of size |V| that holds $\log d(v)$ for each node $v \in V$ , and SP is a structure list that stores the paths from a terminal to other nodes encountered in the BFS expansion (line 1).
+The paths are indexed by their end nodes and stored in increasing order of their lengths. paths is a dynamic list that stores all current list of paths during the BFS expansion, and pathcosts stores their respective lengths (3).